backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 - Use AWS **X-Ray SDK in Code**
 - Ensure *Lambda Function has a correct IAM Execution Role*
 	- The managed policy is called `AWSXRayDaemonWriteAccess`
+	- The same role is also needed in EC2 and EBS.
 - *Environment variables* used by lambda to **communicate with X-Ray**
 	- `_X_AMZN_TRACE_ID`: contains the *tracing header*
 	- `AWS_XRAY_CONTEXT_MISSING`: by default, *LOG_ERROR*